Scrydon

 license.publicKeys{}Extra public keys for zero-downtime key rotation.

 auth.secrets.LICENSE_PUBLIC_KEY must be set whenever license.enabled: true so api-platform can verify JWT signatures.
-See Licensing.
+Scrydon must run on a dedicated cluster because capacity includes all schedulable worker nodes.
+See Licensing and License capacity reporting.

 packSources — chart-managed pack distribution